Accudio/accudio-invite-users/README.md

 ## Version History

+- v1.1.1 - Fixed breaking error when PHP version is less than 7.1
 - v1.1.0 - Fixes and advanced option additions
 - v1.0.0 - Plugin completed and moved from testing